 Fat-Free Body Weight or Fat-Free Mass is the calculation of the amount of weight your body carries apart from the fat.
 It consists of vital tissues, organs, muscles, tendons, bones, ligaments, connective tissues, blood, nerves, and water.

 If you are trying to lose weight, you should try to decrease fat mass and maintain/improve fat-free mass like muscle and bones.

 - Subcutaneous fat:

 Subcutaneous fat is the jiggly fat stored just beneath your skin.
 The right level of subcutaneous fat is essential for a healthy lifestyle as they are the energy reservoirs.
 Hence, it is very essential to keep a track of it.

 - Visceral Fat:

 Visceral fat can be described as the body fat that surrounds the waist.
-It is stored deep under the skin and is generally wrapped around major organs, such as your liver, pancreas, and kidneys.
+It is stored deep under the skin and is generally wrapped around major organs, such as the liver, pancreas, and kidneys.

-Compare to subcutaneous fat, Visceral fat is stored deeper in the skin.
+Compared to subcutaneous fat, Visceral fat is stored deeper in the skin.